Revealed: The University of Sheffield departments being targeted for staff cuts

 The deadline for staff to apply for the VSS is the 8th January, recommendations for decisions on each case will be received by 13th January.

 Sheffield UCU does not expect many staff will take the offer of severance.
-They believe that the VSS will not be enough to hit the university’s £23m target.
+It believes that the VSS will not be enough to hit the university’s £23m target.

 If that target cannot be met by the scheme, the university will likely have to face a choice between reducing the target and enforcing compulsory redundancies.